 Automated emails are used for 2 main purposes.

-When all these elements are stitched together with customized workflows, what you get is a very user friendly and flexible construction progress monitoring software.
+When all these elements are stitched together with customized workflows, what you get is a very user-friendly and flexible construction progress monitoring software.